JohnGrime/PiOpenCV/README.md

 This script will attempt to download the OpenCV sources (and the `opencv_contrib` extra modules), build them, and install the resultant OpenCV libraries on the local system.

+The most time consuming stage of the script is building the OpenCV library (~40 mins on RPi 4).

 ## Example OpenCV test code

 This repository includes a simple test program to check if the OpenCV installation was successful.
 The example program reads an input image, and attempts to find that image in a different image or live webcam video.